awsdocs/amazon-aurora-user-guide/doc_source/aurora-replicas-adding.md

 You can add Aurora Replicas to a DB cluster using the AWS Management Console, the AWS CLI, or the RDS API\.

-To remove an Aurora Replica from a DB cluster, delete the Aurora Replica DB instance by following the instructions in [Deleting a DB Instance in a DB Cluster](USER_DeleteInstance.md)\.
+To remove an Aurora Replica from a DB cluster, delete the Aurora Replica DB instance by following the instructions in [Deleting a DB Instance in an Aurora DB Cluster](USER_DeleteInstance.md)\.

  For more information about Aurora Replicas, see [Aurora Replicas](Aurora.Replication.md#Aurora.Replication.Replicas)\.